 Ginger contains chromium, magnesium, and zinc, all of which are key ingredients in maintaining healthy blood flow.
 It’s also been shown to help asthma by coating the airways.

 They are pretty easy to make.
-You’ll want to make sure you have a good candy thermometer (I can recommend THIS one – it works great for us!)
+You’ll want to make sure you have a good candy thermometer (I can recommend THIS one – it works great for me!)